 We often believe that God can be found in our moments of spiritual wholesomeness.
 But how about in the conflicts which torment our psyches?
 How about when we are struggling with depression, addiction or confusion?
 How about when we face despair or pain?
 How about in the very conflict between a godless existence and a God-centered existence?
 We associate “religion” with “religious moments.”
 But how about our “non-religious moments?”

 Torah closes stating, “since then there has not arisen in Israel a prophet like Moses” (Deuteronomy 34:10).
-Yet God himself, through Moses, had promised that one day there would (Deuteronomy 18:15,18).
-Both Peter and Steven identified Yeshua as the fulfillment of that promise (Acts 3:22; 7:37).
+Yet God himself, through Moses, had promised that one day one would (Deuteronomy 18:15,18).
+Both Peter and Stephen identified Yeshua as the fulfillment of that promise (Acts 3:22; 7:37).
 And like the perfect, God-written tablets that were shattered in the eyes of the people, “He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, And by His stripes we are healed” (Isaiah 53:5 NKJV).
 In the broken pieces of the tablets we can see a picture of Yeshua, and restoration for the brokenness in each of us.

 But He emptied Himself—taking on the form of a slave, becoming the likeness of men and being found in appearance as a man.
 He humbled Himself—becoming obedient to the point of death, even death on a cross.
 For this reason God highly exalted Him and gave Him the name that is above every name, that at the name of Yeshua every knee should bow, in heaven and on the earth and under the earth, and every tongue profess that Yeshua the Messiah is Lord—to the glory of God the Father (Philippians 2:7-11 TLV).